Ready to get going? First things first. Start by ordering your Free Book to help you prepare for the building or renovation process.

 How long will it take you to build my home?

-Also keep in mind, much of the schedule depends on the layout of the land you are building on, the season of the year you begin the build of your home in, the size of your home, and the detail and structure of your house plans.
+Also keep in mind, much of the schedule depends on the layout of the land you are building on, the season of the year you begin building, the size of your home, and the detail and structure of your house plans.